 Produce: Apples, pies, doughnuts, ice cream, honey, crafts, bread, dried apples.
 Petting farm.
 PYO only during the Apple Pickin Jubilee festival - call for the current dates and times!

-September and October weekends, 9:00 am to 6:00 pm.
-You pick apples available September 5th to October 31st on weekends only.
-Apple Pickin' Jubilee" begins September 5th and continues each Saturday and Sunday until October 31st; Business hours are 9:00 until 6:00 daily.
-Payment: Cash, Debit cards, Visa/MasterCard.
+September and October weekends, 9 am to 6 pm.
+You pick apples available on specified weekends only.
+Apple Pickin' Jubilee" begins early September and continues each Saturday and Sunday until the last weekend in October; Business hours are 9:00 until 6:00 daily.
+Payment: Cash, Debit cards, Visa, MasterCard.
 Festival activities include wagon rides, live entertainment such as Country Bands, Cloggers and Pig Races.
 You can milk a real live cow, ride pedal carts, visit the Moonshine Museum, Farmhouse Museum and Enchanted Forest Walk.
 We offer Pony Rides and Bull Rides.
 Lots of great food such as homemade fried apple pies, apple fritters, apple cider doughnuts, ice cream and fudge.
 Visit the grill for burgers, dogs, BBQ, and more.
 There are several tractors the kids can climb on.
 Great photo opportunities.
 Bluegrass bands and clogging groups perform each afternoon at the "Apple Pickin' Jubilee".
 Food is available outside in the food court or inside the ice cream parlor.
 Pick your fun at the annual "Apple Pickin' Jubilee" where you can pick your own apples, milk a cow, watch live pig races, visit the petting farm, take a wagon ride through the orchard, visit the Moonshine Museum and watch live bands and cloggers on the Hillcrest Stage.
 Visit our playground and ride our giant slide down the mountain.
 Come hungry because there's more food than you can hold.
 Visit our bakery and ice cream parlor for homemade fried apple pies, apple cider doughnuts, apple fritters, pizza, ice cream, fried oreos, funnel cakes and fudge.
 Wash it all down with some fresh cold apple cider.
-We'll have the grill fired up outside in the festival area for hamburgers, hotdogs and barbecue and roasted corn.
+We will have the grill fired up outside in the festival area for hamburgers, hotdogs and barbecue and roasted corn.
 Be sure to try the chicken on a stick and grilled corn on the cob.

 Especially during their Apple Pickin' Jubilee weekends, is much more than an orchard or roadside stand, Hillcrest is an afternoon of family entertainment.
 Starting inside with the shop, you can watch north Georgia's famous fried apple pies being made and find all kinds of treats, like apple bread!